keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 ------

 If the red LED on the back of the board is on, that means the board is powered.
 When your computer communicates with the main board via the USB cable, the yellow LED on it will flashes.
-For example, it will flash when you burn a “hex”file.
+For example, it will flash when you burn a “hex” file.

 Then Micro: bit main board will appear on your computer as a driver named “MICROBIT(E:)”.
 Please note that it is not an ordinary USB disk as shown below.